LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.33.1
+*Release*: 25 May 2021
+* Update SingleParentEntityPanel to handle multiple data source types
+* Update ParentEntityEditPanel to handle multiple data sources and not require a full model

 ### version 2.33.0
 *Release*: 25 May 2021
 * Add support for modifying the items in a picklist